 Mistake 4: Not Oiling Your Hair Regularly

 Gray hair lacks moisture and nourishment.
-Oiling is a way to replenish the lost moisture.
+Oiling your mane is an excellent hair treatment as it may help to replenish the lost moisture.
 If you do not oil your hair often, it may become dry and frizzy.

 How To Fix: Once a week, treat your hair to a nourishing oil massage.
 Use argan, jojoba, and coconut oils.
 After massaging, wrap your head with a warm towel and wash off after an hour.